gusandrews/Media-Literacy-2013/media-literacy.md

 Group 3: read A Process-PFL Approach to Learning in Video Games (10 pp)

-AND READ:

-All groups: read Ten things wrong with media effects (9 pp)
+There will be many terms in this reading which you will not have heard of before, like

 In class:

-Begin working on [scholarly article critique][5] with your group.
+Begin working on [scholarly article critique][4] with a group discussion.

 Session 10, Monday, October 1:

 **Theories of the Media: Critiquing the effects model**

-Groups will present their critiques in class.
+READ:

+Ten things wrong with media effects (9 pp)

+Come to class with questions about the reading.
+What didn't you understand?
+If it seemed relatively clear to you, what stuck out to you as interesting in this reading?

 WRITE:

-Between classes, continue to write up your [group's critique][5] on the wiki.
+Have a draft of your group's scholarly article critique with you in class so we can keep working on it.

+**Post the final version of your group's critique to the forums by 10 pm, Tuesday, October 2.**

 This project counts as your midterm (I'm scheduling it a little early so you don't have all your midterms the same week.)

 Session 11, Thursday, October 4:

-**What are "Mass Media?"**
+**Theories of the Media: Mass media theory**

 Many of the critiques of the effects of media come from the era of _mass media_ -- when there was less broadcast media and film content available,